alexandrainst/danlp/docs/docs/datasets.md

 ### DanNet

 [DanNet](https://cst.ku.dk/projekter/dannet/) is a lexical database such as [Wordnet](https://wordnet.princeton.edu/).
-"Center for sprogteknologi" at The University of Copenhagen is behind it and more details about it can be found in the paper Pedersen et al 2009.
+"Center for sprogteknologi" at The University of Copenhagen is behind it and more details about it can be found in the paper (Pedersen et al 2009).

 DanNet depicts the relations between words in Danish (mostly nouns, verbs and adjectives).
 The main relation among words in WordNet is synonymy.